Current Threat Status

 Cortaderia toetoe Zotov

 Endemic.
 Confined to the North Island where it grows from about Carters Beach (western Waikato) south to Wellington.
 There are reports of it from the Waitakere Ranges that require further investigation.
-It has been planted and has sparingly naturalised on Waiheke Island
+It has been planted and has sparingly naturalised on Waiheke Island.
+Not naturally occurring in the Tongariro-Taupo region on the Volcanic Plateau, but has naturalised from plantings e.g. on the Pihanga Saddle.

 Common in freshwater swamps and wet places from sea level to lower montane habitats.
 Often growing in association with flax/harakeke (Phormium tenax).